MadrHacks/snakeCTF2023-Writeups/crypto/little-errors-made-it-possible/writeup.md

 - `e` must be a vector of dimension 50 x 1
 - `s` must be a vector of dimension 5 x 1

 There is more than one technique to solve this problem.
-The following we are presenting is the so called **Kannan's Embedding technique** which works fine in our case because the `error_bound` is small.
+The following we are presenting is the so-called **Kannan's Embedding technique** which works fine in our case because the `error_bound` is small.

 The idea is to define a lattice $L'$ which contains the short vector `e`.
 We know that $A\times s \approx b$ because `e` is very short.
 Our objective is to find a vector `b'` in the lattice closed to `b`.
 We can proceed in two ways: